Futuristic Inventions You Won't Believe Actually Exist

 Nanotechnology is the manipulation of matter on an atomic, molecular, and supramolecular scale, and the field has plenty of possibilities in a number of areas, including medicine and energy production.
-At GE, scientists have worked to create polymer-based nanoparticles that can target and kill MRSA.
+Scientists have worked to create polymer-based nanoparticles that can target and kill MRSA.

-An Iron Man-like "smart suit" that confers upon its wearer extra protection and super human strength?
+An Iron Man-like "smart suit" that provides extra protection and superhuman strength?
 Lockheed Martin is working on just that in the HULC exoskeleton, "a completely un-tethered, hydraulic-powered anthropomorphic exoskeleton that provides users with the ability to carry loads of up to 200 pounds for extended periods of time and over all terrains.
 Its flexible design allows for deep squats, crawls, and upper-body lifting."
 The HULC is being developed for use in military conflicts.

 Remember the replicator from Star Trek?
 The explosion of 3D printing over the past few years has produced innovations just as dazzling, from rapid prototyping to medical applications.
 Right at the forefront of this trend are companies like Makerbot, which put powerful 3D printing power right in the hands of consumers.

 We all know about Dolly the sheep, the first successful mammalian clone.
-But did you know there's a South Korean company that for a hefty fee (around $100,000 to be exact) will clone your beloved dog?
-It's true -- Sooam Biotech will supply you with an exact genetic replica of your beloved pooch, treats, training and TLC not included.
+But did you know there's a South Korean company that will clone your beloved dog?
+It's true.
+For a hefty fee (around $100,000 to be exact), a company called Sooam Biotech will supply you with an exact genetic replica of your beloved pooch—treats, training, and TLC not included.

 The Future is Now